-Try to communicate your family members on a regular basis, share new ideas and try to resolve the issues as soon as possible.
+Try to communicate with your family members on a regular basis, share new ideas and try to resolve the issues as soon as possible.

 2. Plan for the future

 In order to steer away from future problems, you must have to develop a future plan.
-This future plan must include all the details of the present business statistics, structure of family business, and how or when you will hand over this business to the future generation.
+This future plan must include all the details of the present business statistics, structure of a family business, and how or when you will hand over this business to the future generation.

 You must have to plan the future according to the resources, time and generations that will lead in the coming years.
 A financial plan is also an important aspect to think for future generations in which you will set the retirement date, strategy for the training for new management, choosing the main leaders, and arrange for the control of cash flow.